A Federal Judge Couldn’t Handle My Criticism. So He Made Fun of My Tweets.

 Two decades ago, writing about Bush v.
 Gore, my friend and former dean Ward Farnsworth suggested that “those who accuse the majority of having partisan motives underestimate the good faith of the justices; but those who acquit the Court of partisan behavior may overestimate the utility of good faith as a constraint on wishful thinking.”
 I’ve come back to this passage a lot in the last few years, but never more than Tuesday night, when reading a new ruling by Judge Matthew Kacsmaryk, the district judge who hears every civil case filed in the Amarillo division of the U.S. District Court for the Northern District of Texas.

 The ruling came on a motion from the federal government to transfer a case away from Judge Kacsmaryk—one of the dozens of lawsuits that Texas and other red states have steered to Amarillo and other “single-judge divisions” in federal district courts in Texas.
-This particular suit—a challenge to new environmental, social, and governance guidance from the Department of Labor—has no logical connection to Amarillo; none of the plaintiffs live there; the Department of Labor has no meaningful presence there; and so on.
-Instead, it’s part of a broader pattern of judge shopping—where plaintiffs steer cases to the same isolated geographical venues, and then publicly admit that the reason why they’re doing it is because, by filing in those jurisdictions, they know which judge they’ll draw.
-(This case is the seventh that Texas has filed in Amarillo alone since President Biden came to office.)
+This particular suit—a challenge to new environmental, social, and governance guidance from the Department of Labor—has no logical connection to Amarillo; none of the plaintiffs live there, the Department of Labor has no meaningful presence there, and so on.
+Instead, it’s part of a broader pattern of judge-shopping—where plaintiffs steer cases to the same isolated geographical venues and then publicly admit that the reason they’re doing it is because by filing in those jurisdictions, they know which judge they’ll draw.
+(This case is the seventh that Texas has filed in Amarillo alone since President Biden came into office.)

-I’ve spent a fair amount of time over the past 18 months cataloguing Texas’s judge shopping behavior, much of the research for which I’ve posted to Twitter.
-And I’ve argued, in various media, that judge shopping is a serious problem for public perception of the fairness of the judiciary—even more so than the ordinary “forum shopping” that is more pervasive in our system, where litigants file in particular locations because the overall bench, or jury pool, or procedural or substantive law, is more favorable.
+I’ve spent a fair amount of time over the past 18 months cataloguing Texas’ judge-shopping behavior, much of the research for which I’ve posted to Twitter.
+And I’ve argued, in various media, that judge-shopping is a serious problem for public perception of the fairness of the judiciary—even more so than the ordinary “forum shopping” that is more pervasive in our system, where litigants file in particular locations because the overall bench, or jury pool, or procedural or substantive law, is more favorable.
 It’s one thing to file in a forum where the odds of drawing a particular judge, or a judge appointed by a president of a particular party, are relatively higher.
-But I’ve laid out in a fair amount of detail why manipulating the rules so you can literally choose the specific federal judge who hears your case is far more onerous than forum shopping in both kind and degree; readers can decide for themselves whether or not they’re persuaded.
+But I’ve laid out in a fair amount of detail why manipulating the rules so you can literally choose the specific federal judge who hears your case is far more onerous than forum-shopping in both kind and degree; readers can decide for themselves whether or not they’re persuaded.

-But in a footnote, he took an even subtler and more personal shot, suggesting that it was “merciful[] that the late Texas Law Professor Charles Alan Wright … did not live long enough to endure the ‘tweet and repeat’ indignity of the Twittersphere.”
+But in a footnote, he took an even subtler and more personal shot, suggesting that “mercifully,” the late Texas Law Professor Charles Alan Wright “did not live long enough to endure the ‘tweet and repeat’ indignity of the Twittersphere.”
 Just to make the dig clear, I currently hold the Charles Alan Wright Chair in Federal Courts at the University of Texas School of Law.
-It’s hard to say what exactly Kacsmaryk intended to convey by name-checking the man whose chair I have the honor of holding; no doubt it was meant as another fire emoji-level burn of me personally.
+It’s hard to say what exactly Kacsmaryk intended to convey by name-checking the man whose chair I have the honor of holding; no doubt it was meant as another fire-emoji-level burn of me personally.
 But it’s a remarkably childish and churlish shot for a sitting federal judge to take at a non-party for the sin of amassing accurate data in support of a position he doesn’t like.

 Then there’s the extent to which, again, it’s not actually responsive to any of the data I’ve gathered or the arguments I’ve made against the practice Kacsmaryk is endorsing.
 There’s the pettiness (to say nothing of the inaccuracy) of the “your chair’s namesake would disapprove” nonsense.
 But most of all, there’s the sense that this kind of behavior is beneath the dignity of a life-tenured federal judge with the power (at least for the moment) to issue rulings with nationwide implications.